SKAUL05/supergrads-india/README.md

 * Once workflow is successful, head towards google cloud console and search cloud run on search bar, you can see the front end and back end services deployed there.

 ![Cloud Run Services](/assets/cloud-run-services.JPG)

+* Click on springboot-app, your backend service, you can check the logs, see the metrics and other details of the service.
-* Click on react-app service and you will find the URL of deployed app.
+* Click on react-app service, your frontend service and you will find the URL of deployed app.
 Click on URL to see the application.

 ![React-App-Console](/assets/react-app-console.JPG)